Wayne Eagling: Career

-In 1991, Eagling retired from dancing and took up the post of artistic director of Het Nationale Ballet (Dutch National Ballet) in Amsterdam.
+In 1991, Eagling took up the post of artistic director of Het Nationale Ballet (Dutch National Ballet) in Amsterdam.
 As chief choreographer, he created a spate of new works in the following years.
 In 1996, he collaborated with Toer van Schayk on a new production of The Nutcracker and the Mouse King.
 Set in Amsterdam around 1810, with skaters on a frozen canal and Saint Nicholas instead of Herr Drosselmeyer, it was an immediate hit with the Dutch public and was later staged by the Finnish National Ballet and the Polish National Ballet.
 During Eagling's tenure as artistic director, he not only maintained the classical and neoclassical repertory of the Dutch National Ballet but actively commissioned new works by contemporary choreographers such as Ashley Page and David Dawson.
 After he left his post in Holland in 2003, he worked on the international scene for two years, occasionally staging works for the legendary Italian ballerina Carla Fracci.

 In December 2005, Eagling was appointed artistic director of the English National Ballet in London, where he continued to invent new stage works.
 Notable among them were the witty Men Y Men, set for nine male dancers in 2009, and, in 2010, yet another version of The Nutcracker, a perennial favorite.
 During his seven years with this company, he was warmly appreciated by audiences and was both respected and beloved by his dancers.
 In 2012, however, he was forced to resign in a controversial dispute with the governing board over drastic cuts to the company budget.